 Registration of medicines

-“Pharmaceutical product” means any substance, or combination of substances
+(a) means a substance, or combination of substances that —

-(b) that may be used in, or administered to, human beings or animals, either with a view to –
+(ii) may be used in or administered to human beings or animals with a view to —

 Pharmaceutical products are required to conform to the standards on safety, efficacy and quality before they can obtain registration.
 Such requirement aims at providing the public with safeguard on safety, efficacy and quality of medicines available in the market.
-Therefore, the applicant has to provide a set of information including production formula, product specification, laboratory report and manufacturer licence in his/her application for registration for the approval of the PPB.
+Therefore, the applicant has to provide a set of information including production formula, product specification, laboratory report and manufacturer licence in his or her application for registration for the approval of the Board.

 Classification and control of drugs

 According to the laws of Hong Kong, medicines are classified into three main categories according to the severity of the diseases they intend for and the magnitude of the side effects they cause.
 Medicines in different categories have to be sold in different registered retailers under different specified conditions outlined as follows: